 Revisit a series of earlier projects which have cultivated AAA's curiosity about new ways of understanding design and knowing through atmospheres, exploring affective, performative, and participatory aspects of spaces and places.

-is a registered architect (COAM), researcher and educator.
+is an architectural designer, researcher and educator.
 She holds a MSc in Architecture and Urban Design from Politechnika Krakowska, and a PhD in Architecture from ETSAM UPM within the Programme Theory and Practice of Architecture.
 Situated at the nexus of academia and practice, Izabela’s research focuses on the reception and production of spatial atmospheres.
 By defining a line of experimentation and inquiry inherent to the agency of materiality and perception, her work engages in a discussion of the inextricable relation between atmosphere and place-making, revealing its affective, environmental, societal and political significance.

 Over the last 20 years, Izabela’s design practice, scholarly work and teaching—developed both individually and collectively—have covered fields and topics such as questions of perception and representation, somatic practices, mapping phenomena, technical mediation and the process of reflecting on and developing architecture by means of experimentation in the intersection of diverse disciplines and art forms.